nollenr/crdb-load-test-25.4-multi-region/MEMORY.md

 ## Workspace Notes
 - Initial workspace scan suggests the directory was empty before creating these files.
+- Added `.gitignore` with `env.advanced*.sh` so the three advanced environment shell scripts stay out of Git unless they were already tracked.
 - Added `RESULTS-READOUT-INDEX.md` to track multi-region rows/sec as index counts increase.
 - Current baseline for the widened schema with no extra secondary indexes, aggressive client, 3 regions:
   - aggregate rows/sec: `31,319.52`